arianbarakat/portfolio2keyword/README.md

 __Summary:__

-Followed by this, the user can extract some useful summary to get some useful insights.
-In this case, we can see that by using a subset of POS-tags we avoid generating two additional candidate keywords.
+The user can also extract some useful summary to get some useful insights using the *get_summary()* method.

+In this example, we can see that by using a subset of POS-tags we avoid generating two additional candidate keywords.

 ```python